 What does ‘the job’ involve when you work for Arbtech?
 Well it involves lots of travelling to different areas of the country for surveys, lots of time spent looking for protected species and their evidence in difficult environments and lots of time spent liaising with people.

 So what do you need to work as an ecologist for Arbtech?
 Immense time management skills, great people skills, and a dedication to finding out exactly what is under that bramble scrub!
 Arbtech has a unique business model were consultants are based around the country remotely.
 This cuts the overheads for the business, keeping the costs low for our clients, and gives ecologists a great deal of flexibility and independence.

-Working as a consultant for Arbtech is unique in the industry and allows for a great deal of hands-on experience across a wide range of surveys.
+Working for a leading ecological consultancy is unique opportunity and allows for a great deal of hands-on experience across a wide range of surveys.